-Mission First Tactical, if you didn’t already know, makes great AR-15 accessories.
+Mission First Tactical, if you didn’t already know, makes a lot of AR-15 accessories.
 The accessory I think they’re most known for is their Minimalist Buttstock which is a great, lightweight addition to any AR-15.
 Something you may not know about, is that they also make some of the best AR-15 magazines on the market, as well.

 I’ve had a couple of these standard capacity (30 round), polymer AR-15 magazines for a few months and figured it would be a good time to bring you a review, and highlight some of what makes Team MF’ER mags a good addition to your setup.

 First things first, the four way anti-tilt follower, which is a standard these days across almost all popular AR-15 magazines, works like it’s supposed to and I haven’t had any malfunctions to date that were magazine-caused issues in my mil-spec AR-15.